SDRausty/buildAPKs/docs/reallyEasilyBuildAndroidAPKsOnDevice.md

 After you're done installing your first APK from the downloads directory (File Manager > Download (**Tap moon.apk with your finger to install**)); You can build hundreds of other exciting, amazing and beautiful APKs by running [shell scripts](https://github.com/sdrausty/buildAPKs/tree/master/scripts/build) from the [sources directory.](https://github.com/sdrausty/buildAPKs/tree/master/sources)

 Prefix these bash scripts by typing dot slash `./` in the [sources directory](https://github.com/sdrausty/buildAPKs/tree/master/sources)  on your Android smartphone or tablet in Termux, i.e. type `./b` at the prompt ($), press TAB TAB (x2).
 The prompt should magically add `uild`; Then add a capitol `A` and small `l`.
 Press TAB TAB (x2) again.
 This should build the following command on the command line `./buildAll.sh` for you.
-Press enter (return) in `~/buildAPKs/sources/` and watch as hundreds of APKs build on device..
+Press enter (return) in `~/buildAPKs/sources/` and watch as hundreds of APKs build on device...

 Your built APKs will be deposited into /sdcard/Download/builtAPKs for installing onto your smartphone or tablet through your file manager.
 Have fun and enjoy compiling and running these select APKs!